minotaa/applejuice-docs/docs/hosting.md

 Let's say you have a scenario like `Underground Parallel` enabled, how would you generate the world using that scenario?
 It's simple actually!
 You must perform the command `/gen` after the pregeneration task has completed.
 This will then automatically generate your world based on the current scenarios that require generation.

+#### OPTIONAL: Adding a nether world to your game

+Let's say you want to link a nether world to your game, well, that's slightly simple!
+You must create a world named after your overworld world with the `_nether` suffix.
+For example, I typically call my worlds `minota`, so my nether world in this situation would be `minota_nether`.
+You must also change the world type in the generation settings to create said nether world.

 ### Configuring your game

 Some aspects aren't modified however, for example, the event times, game options, etc., so you need to configure that part yourself!